fumikito/gianism/README.md

 Here is a list of change logs.

+### 5.1.0

+* Supporting twitter API v2.
+* Drop some functions like "Follow me", "Sending DM", "Get user's timeline", and so on.
+The free plan only can post tweet.

 ### 5.0.2

-* Fix build script to deploy properly.
+* Fix the build script to deploy properly.

 ### 5.0.1